Book Talk: A painting inspires Eyre's 'Viper Wine'

 It also follows a more complex route, powered by Digby's secret ability to telepathically range through time.
 He is frequently accosted with visions of future science, from the atomic bomb to the Internet.

-And Viper Wine's exploration of the arts practiced on women in the pursuit of beauty and fear of ageing is peppered with equally time-traveling references -- quotes from Naomi Campbell, references to plastic surgery, skin peels and snippets from Wikipedia.
+And Viper Wine's exploration of the arts practised on women in the pursuit of beauty and fear of ageing is peppered with equally time-travelling references -- quotes from Naomi Campbell, references to plastic surgery, skin peels and snippets from Wikipedia.

 "Having the present day interrupting the historical events just worked," Eyre said.
 "It’s a baroque novel, so there are all sorts of flourishes and curlicues."